 Reading is a larger medium-sized city located in the state of Pennsylvania.
 With a population of 88,375 people and 41 constituent neighborhoods, Reading is the fifth largest community in Pennsylvania.
-Much of the housing stock in Reading was built prior to World War II, making it one of the older and more historic cities in the country.
+Reading has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 When you are in Reading, you'll notice that it is more blue-collar than most other communities in America.
 40.55% of Reading’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Reading is a city of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Reading who work in office and administrative support (10.90%), sales jobs (7.31%), and food service (7.14%).

 Many people in Reading take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Reading citizens for affordable transportation.

 The percentage of people in Reading with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.79% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Reading in 2018 was $15,654, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $62,616 for a family of four.
 Reading also has one of the higher rates of people living in poverty in the nation, with 32.72% of its population below the federal poverty line.